Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Method

 Here, we address the task of goal-conditioned human motion generation with the ability to prime and reach a given object.
 Specifically, the task aims to generate human motion sequences $\{x^i\}_{i=1}^N$ of length $N$, where $x^i \in R^{J\times 3}$ represents 3D positions of $J$ body joints, guided either by desired \textbf{goal pose} or target \textbf{goal object location} as a condition.
 We consider and compare the two conditions.
-As sequences can be of varying length, we opt to predict a fixed-length sequence by uniformly up-/down-sampling $N$ frames.
-Predicted sequences can then be up- or down-sampled temporally so that the motion length is the same as the ground truth.